munnathampi/Monitoring-Dashboard/README.md

 ############Integration to Mainframe#######################
 1. Open db2 port from your server.
-2. Install db2 client on your server.
+2. Install db2 client on your server ==> https://www.ibm.com/docs/en/tfim/6.2.1?topic=products-installing-db2-administration-client-linux-unix-systems.
 3. Python script to query your db2 mainframe and parse the data to influxdb.
 4. Create dashboards in Grafana.